 Not everything I create on my 3D printers is artwork.
 I’ve written before about using my CAD software and 3D printing other things – it’s super handy for making parts as well as other items simply for fun.

 That includes the cool design I came up with for a Farkle board.

 As with most things, after I used the farkle board, I began to see some ways to improve the design.
-PLA resin creates a hard, stiff surface, so I added a padded bed to the first boards I printed.
+PLA creates a hard, stiff surface, so I added a padded bed to the first boards I printed.

 That helped, but I wondered if I could eliminate the need for the padding while still getting a quiet, controlled throw of the dice by printing the design in rubber.